-Background: In September, it was announced that a major technological medical advancement that can help detect and prevent equine medical injuries was coming to Churchill Downs Racetrack.
+LOUISVILLE, Ky.
+(Tuesday, Sept.
+13, 2022) - A major technological medical advancement that can help detect and prevent equine medical injuries is coming to Churchill Downs Racetrack.

 In conjunction with Hagyard Equine Medical Institute and the PetVet Care Centers network, Churchill Downs will soon install an equine PET scan machine at its Equine Medical Center in the Churchill Downs stable area that will help veterinarians and horsemen assess the racing soundness of Thoroughbred horses that compete at the historic Louisville racetrack.